dnut/associations/README.md

 $ makepkg -si
 ```

-You can also download the source code here and install using the included PKGBUILD in python-associations.
-However, the version number will not always keep up with changes.
-Additionally, you would have to manually clone this repo or download the zip from github.com every time.
-I only recommend this PKGBUILD for testing (eg. if you are contributing to development) or if you are forking your own local version of the package.
+If you would like to install the latest release, you should install the python-associations package.
+You can download it [here](https://github.com/dnut/associations/releases/latest) and install using the included PKGBUILD.
+To update this package, you will need to download the release from that page.

 To install python-associations, cd into the python-associations directory and run this command:
 ```
 $ makepkg -si
 ```

+You can also download the source code for the latest revision manually and install using the included PKGBUILD.
+I only recommend this if you are either contributing to development or forking your own local version of the package.

 # Overview
 We can count occurrences with a histogram, find associations between different fields, and are provided tools that aid in the analysis of the resultant data.